 Improper maintenance, including incorrect removal and installation of the SRS, can lead to personal injury caused by unintentional activation of the system.
+For removal of Spiral Cable and Air Bag Module, see the RS section.

 Do not use electrical test equipment on any circuit related to the SRS unless instructed to in this Service Manual.
-SRS wiring harnesses are covered with yellow insulation either just before the harness connectors or for the complete harness, for easy identification.
+Spiral cable and wiring harnesses (except "SEAT BELT PRE-TENSIONER") covered with yellow insulation either iust before the harness connectors or for the complete harness are related to the SRS.